-The total investment to enrol on the Galen Canine Massage Diploma for Vets is £1,900.
-This must be paid in full to enrol in the course.
+The total investment to enrol on the Galen Canine Massage Diploma for Vets is £2,280 (including accreditation fees and VAT).
+We have two payment options to choose from:

 This fee is for all practical sessions, and access to the online student portal and resource centre.
 There is no specific requirement to purchase textbooks, however any purchases made by the student from our suggested reading list will be at their own cost.